Quick guide to the Solihull Approach

 This pathway illustrates the training required to deliver the various parenting groups or cascade training to other practitioners.

 It provides excellent value for money.
 It reaches large numbers of practitioners through the design of the training.
 It is a cascadable training.
-Quality is maintained through the detailed manuals, support resources and training.
-It reaches large numbers of parents through the parenting workshops, groups and online courses
+Quality is maintained through the detailed training manuals, Resource Packs and training.
+It reaches large numbers of parents through the parenting workshops, groups and online courses.